umgbhalla/dotfiles/README.md

       setopt -s glob_dots
       cp -rv /tmp/dotfiles/* $HOME/
       ```
+2. Switch to a different virtual terminal.
+This is so that `x` does not begin running before
+  all core programs are installed.
+On most distributions/operating systems, you can do this
+  by typing `ctrl + alt + F2`.
-2. Install required core packages for the configuration to work, as well as my preferred
+3. Install required core packages for the configuration to work, as well as my preferred
     programs.
-I've written a script in my dotfiles that installs all necessary packages
+I've written scripts in my dotfiles that install all necessary packages
     automatically.
 This script can be rerun to install any additional packages after an update
     to this repository, and you can even add your own packages to the files to install them.
     It will also enable system packages and build my `suckless` utilities.

     **FreeBSD:**